openbtps/btps-node/docs/docusaurus/docs/sdk/classApiReference.md

 await delegator.delegateArtifact(agentId, agentPubKey, artifact, onBehalfOf?)
 ```

 Decorates a BTPTransporterArtifact with delegation and attestation as needed.
+Supports key rotation through selector-based public key resolution.

 - **agentId**: `string` – Unique identifier for the delegated agent
 - **agentPubKey**: `string` – PEM-encoded public key of the agent